AWS Security Services Cheat Sheet

 • has multi-account management through AWS Organizations integration, which allows delegating an administrator account for the organization.

-• integrates with AWS Security Hub which collects and centralizes the security data from across the AWS accounts, services, and other supported products to assess the security state of the environment according to industry standards and best practices.
+• integrates with AWS Security Hub which collects and centralizes the security data from across the AWS accounts, services, and other supported products.

 Amazon Inspector